DanielIdoko/DanielIdoko/README.md

 - **[Project 1: Backend Nodejs Service]**
-  A complete backend subscription API
+  A complete backend subscription API that allows users to sign in, sign out and manage their subscriptions of any category such as Netflix etc.

 - **[Project 3: Video/meeting conferencing clone Next.js + Tailwind + clerk App]**
-   Fullstack Next.js Video/Meeting conferencing App
+  A Fullstack Next.js + Clerk(Authentication) + ShadcnUI Video/Meeting conferencing App that allows users to signup, login, create rooms, enter meeetings, record meetings and others.

 *(check out more in my pinned repositories!)*
 ---

 ## 🎯 What I'm Focusing On